PhilPore/AOC2020/day7/README.md

+The python code is quite long for the first part.
+The reason?
+Because I said "i dont like recursion so let me just do a finate space search".
+You can imagine that's longer.
+I ended up doing recursion for the second part because it's much shorter.
+I could have done memozation to make it faster but it's not like it has to access the map that much anyway, unlike the first part.
+That involved me using a map to make the space search occur less often.

 --- Day 7: Handy Haversacks ---
 You land at the regional airport in time for your next flight.
 In fact, it looks like you'll even have time to grab some food: all flights are currently delayed due to issues in luggage processing.